IanHo2019/DID_Handbook/README.md

 The two authors wrote an information-rich documentation (with a long FAQ part) for their package.
 You can see it by entering `help did_multiplegt` in the command window.

 ### Imputation Estimator for DID
-[Borusyak, Jaravel & Spiess (2022, working paper)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4121430) propose a finite-sample efficient robust DID estimator using an imputation procedure.
+[Borusyak, Jaravel & Spiess (2023)](https://arxiv.org/abs/2108.12419) propose a finite-sample efficient robust DID estimator using an imputation procedure.
 The imputation-based method is welcomed because
   1. it is computationally efficient (it only requires estimating a simple TWFE model);
   1. the imputation easily links the parallel trends and no anticipation assumptions to the estimator.

-One of the authors, [Kirill Borusyak](https://sites.google.com/view/borusyak/home) (University College London), wrote a Stata package `did_imputation` for implementing their imputation approach to estimate the dynamic treatment effects and do pre-trend testing in event studies.
+One of the authors, [Kirill Borusyak](https://sites.google.com/view/borusyak) (University College London), wrote a Stata package `did_imputation` for implementing their imputation approach to estimate the dynamic treatment effects and do pre-trend testing in event studies.
 The basic syntax is:
 ```stata
 did_imputation Y id t Ei, fe(id t) horizons(#) pretrends(#)
 ```
 The `horizons` option tells Stata how many forward horizons of treatment effects we want to estimate, and the `pretrends` option tells Stata to perform a pre-trend testing for some periods.
 The post-treatment coefficients are reported as `tau0`, `tau1`, ...; the pre-trend coefficients are reported as `pre1`, `pre2`, ....
 In contrast with the aforementioned approaches, here the number of pre-trend coefficients does not affect the post-treatment effect estimates, which are always computed under the assumption of parallel trends and no anticipation.

-Furthermore, [Borusyak, Jaravel & Spiess (2022)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4121430) is one of the wonderful papers that points out the infamous "**negative weighting**" problem in the classical DID.
+Furthermore, [Borusyak, Jaravel & Spiess (2022)](https://arxiv.org/abs/2108.12419) is one of the wonderful papers that points out the infamous "**negative weighting**" problem in the classical DID.
 This problem arises because the OLS estimation imposes a very strong restriction on treatment effect homogeneity.
 This is why the classical dynamic DID is called a contaminated estimator by some econometricians.

 ### To be continued...
 Potential candidate: [Dube et al. (2023)](https://doi.org/10.3386/w31184).